Hair Loss After Surgery – Causes And Prevention Tips

 Thus, lifestyle changes, such as following a well-balanced diet and having a dedicated hair care routine can help you regrow your lost hair in 3-6 months.

 You may take vitamin and mineral supplements like iron and zinc to reverse hair loss (4).
-This is especially helpful after bariatric or weight loss surgery.
+This is especially helpful in managing hair loss and weight loss after bariatric surgery.
 You may also consume amino acid supplements.

 Generally, dermatologists recommend medication to stimulate hair growth if the hair follicle is still active.
 One such commonly prescribed drug for treating various hair disorders(telogen effluvium) is Minoxidil (5). or Rogaine.